Particular/docs.particular.net/nservicebus/messaging/headers.md

 ### NServiceBus.RelatedTo

 The `MessageId` that caused the current message to be sent.
-Whenever a message is sent or published from inside a message handler, it's `RelatedTo` header is set to the `MessageId` of the incoming message that was being handled.
+Whenever a message is sent or published from inside a message handler, its `RelatedTo` header is set to the `MessageId` of the incoming message that was being handled.

 NOTE: For a single request-response interaction `Correlation Id` and `RelatedTo` are very similar.
 Both headers are able to correlate the response message back to the request message.
 Once a _conversation_ is longer than a single request-response interaction, `Correlation Id` can be used to correlate a response to the original request. `RelatedTo` can only correlate a message back to the previous message in the same _conversation_.